 - Member of the armed forces to move an unregistered trailer coach they own into, out of, or within California.

 Important: A one trip permit cannot be used to move a crane or trailer coach owned by a California resident.

 Blank one trip permits may be purchased in volume from any DMV office.

 Issuing a one trip permit does not affect California tax requirements.
-For sales and use tax information, contact the Board of Equalization (BOE) at www.boe.ca.gov or 1–800–400–7115.
+For sales and use tax information, contact the California Department of Tax and Fee Administration (CDTFA) at cdtfa.ca.gov or 1–800–400–7115.

 A nonresident commercial trip permit may be issued, for a $45 fee, to a commercial vehicle in compliance with the registration requirements of another state with which California has a vehicle licensing reciprocity agreement.